When payroll hits tomorrow, and your biggest client suddenly pushes payment out two weeks, you can't sit around waiting on a bank.

 Step 2: Compare Multiple Lenders

-Not all lenders offer the same rates, terms, or funding timelines โ especially when it comes to fast business loans.
+Not all lenders offer the same rates, terms, or funding timelines, especially for fast business loans.
 Comparing multiple options helps you:

 Find lower interest rates and fees